 1. Don’t wear tight or clingy garments over your belly and choose tops with ruching or drape

 If you want to look stylish and highlight your strengths, it is best not to wear tight tops.
 They will accentuate every fat bubble you have and draw attention away from you and your fabulous clothes.
 Rather choose tops that have some draping or ruching.

 Above tops available at Covered Perfectly.
 Receive 20% off your first purchase when using the code 40+ at checkout!

-2. Wear leggings or skinnies with wide, draped or asymmetrical tops
+2. Wear leggings or skinnies with longer, draped or asymmetrical tops

 Leggings can be your best friend.
 They will fit comfortably around your belly and tuck it in a bit.
 Also, with so many wonderful tunics and long tops to choose from, you will look fabulous.
 Noone will notice your belly!
 For more tips and examples on how to wear leggings check this article.